Cucumber-Diseases/cucumber-diseases-java/README.md

 ### Local

-* Clone the repository localy
+* Clone the repository localy (find more details about the repostory structure in our [Repository Tutorial](https://cucumber-diseases.github.io/repos/)
 * Import the repository in your favourite IDE and configure the Maven build
 * Install a Cucumber extension or plugin in you IDE
    * IntelliJ IDEA: https://www.jetbrains.com/help/idea/cucumber-support.html